 When children are referred, program staff interview the child, current care-givers, and family to determine the specific needs of the child.
 We find out as many details as we can about the child’s mannerisms, needs, and what the child likes and dislikes.
 When a family is identified for a particular child, they are contacted, told about the child, and asked if they would like to set up a time to meet the child.
 Usually there are several visits planned.
 In this way the family gains an understanding of the child.
 The child also feels some sense of control over where he or she is going to live.
 Everyone has a voice and a choice.

-What is the involvement of the biological family?
+What is the involvement of the child's family?

 How are the child’s financial needs met?

 Providers are given a monthly tax-exempt stipend to meet the needs of the child.
 They are also given a monthly difficulty of care payment or minimal salary.
 All medical needs of the child are paid by the state through a managed care organization to which the child is assigned.

 If I would like to find out more and have some questions, whom do I contact?